-- When the new project creation completes, at the top of the screen next to current project name, click Down icon and select the newly created project name from the list.
+- When the new project creation completes, at the top of the screen next to the current project name, click the Down icon and select the newly created project name from the list.

 From the Google Cloud Platform Console, click Menu > APIs & Services > Library.

 Enable the following APIs by selecting the specific API and clicking Enable.